-The Society of Wetland Scientists (SWS) will be running a Twitter Symposium on Thursday, October 18, 2018, in the run-up to the Ramsar COP.
-Twitter conferences are becoming increasingly popular as a cost-free and low-carbon footprint alternative for researchers, policy makers, stakeholders and interested members of the general public to converse about research and share ideas.
-Twitter conferences are a rewarding and fun way to share your research and meet other wetland scientists from the comfort of your own desk.
+The Society of Wetland Scientists (SWS) ran a Twitter Symposium on Thursday, October 18, 2018, in the run-up to the Ramsar COP.
+Twitter conferences/symposia are becoming increasingly popular as a cost-free and low-carbon footprint alternative for researchers, policy makers, stakeholders and interested members of the general public to converse about research and share ideas.
+The SWS Twitter Symposium was a rewarding and fun way to share research and meet other wetland scientists from the comfort of your own desk.

-The symposium will have three sessions organized around the broad themes listed below.
-Presentations should fit within one of these themes, but could be on any scientific topic - biology (anything from amphibians to zooplankton), the physical environment, social sciences, fieldwork methods, etc. Each session will be kicked off by a keynote Tweeter.
+The 2018 symposium was comprised of three sessions organized around the broad themes listed below.
+Presentations were encouraged to fit within one of these themes, but could be on any scientific topic - biology (anything from amphibians to zooplankton), the physical environment, social sciences, fieldwork methods, etc. Each session was kicked off by a keynote Tweeter.

 - Wetland Biodiversity and Ecosystem Services

 - Threats and Drivers of Change in Wetlands

 - Session 2: https://t.co/I3XppqnYql

 The schedule for #SWSTwitterSymp2018 is available to download.
 Any amendments to the schedule will be tweeted at the start of the Symposium, if not sooner.

 - Presenters must be members of the Society of Wetland Scientists.
 See https://sws.org/Membership/join-today.html for more information, including discounted rates for students and gratis membership awards for developing countries.
 Non-members can spectate and interact with presenters, but cannot present.